MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 Legacy in-app charts (Prometheus proxy)

 - The Dashboard used to proxy Prometheus and render curated charts at `/dashboard/admin/metrics`.
-- That implementation has been fully removed.
-The Metrics page now only links to SigNoz.
+- That Prometheus proxy has been retired.
+The Metrics page now renders a curated SigNoz catalog using the configured base URL (default `http://127.0.0.1:3301/`).
+- Admin APIs under `/dashboard/api/metrics/*` remain available for smoke tests and integrations; they return SigNoz metadata (catalog entries and redirect URLs) instead of raw Prometheus payloads.

 Notes

-- The legacy endpoints under `/dashboard/api/metrics/*` no longer exist.
-All observability workflows should run through SigNoz.
+- Override the SigNoz base URL with `SigNoz:BaseUrl` (or env var `SigNoz__BaseUrl`) to align with your deployment.
+- `/dashboard/api/metrics/catalog` responds with JSON containing the normalized base URL plus the curated chart list, so automation can deep-link into SigNoz.

 ### SigNoz readiness and troubleshooting (dev)